Alice Cunningham working

 Through teaching engagements, workshops, and lectures at prestigious institutions like the Royal Netherlands Academy of Arts & Sciences, she’s shared her expertise and remained open to learning and evolving as an artist.

-“My fascination with people and our material engagement with the world around us makes me endeavor to create work that is as inclusive as possible.
+“My fascination with people and our material engagement with the world around us makes me endeavour to create work that is as inclusive as possible.
 I am interested in ways of communicating, the ways we interact with and understand our surroundings”

 Join my mailing list